 Special Offers: Graphics and promotional text for deals, such as discounts on extended stays or complimentary breakfasts.

 2. Marketing Copy

 Brief promotional texts for the website, showcasing key hotel features, services, and payment policies.
 These materials should convey the hotel’s unique offerings, create a welcoming tone for guests, and encourage direct bookings.

----